wellesley-cs230/wellesley-cs230.github.io/hw4.md

 **5. Write good javadoc**

-Make sure you add nice javadoc to your code that includes:
+Make sure you add nice javadoc to your code:
-* <code>above the class documentation</code> (but below any `import` statements): Provide a quick description of what this class is doing.
+* Above the class documentation (but below any `import` statements): Provide a quick description of what this class is doing.
-Use the <code> @author </code> and <code> @version </code> tags.
+Use the <code>@author</code> and <code>@version</code> tags.

-* <code> above a method documentation </code>: For every method provide a short sentence to succinctly and accurately describe what this method is doing.
-Also, use the <code> @param </code> and <code> @return </code> javadoc tags as needed.
+* Above a method documentation: For every method provide a short sentence to succinctly and accurately describe what this method is doing.
+Also, use the <code>@param</code> and <code>@return</code> javadoc tags as needed.

-* <code> in-line comments </code>: Add them only as appropriately, to document your code.
-You should strike for a balance here: Ideally, the reader of your code should be able to follow it by just reading the comments.
+* In-line comments: Add them only as appropriately, to document your code.
+You should strike for a balance here: ideally, the reader of your code should be able to follow it by just reading the comments.
 At the same time, you should not document the obvious.
 * Finally, take a look at the documentation automatically produced for your class in BlueJ, (click the Source Code button at the top right of the editing window and select Documentation) and examine it to make sure it is complete and reads well.

 **6. Testing**